 To make the cake:

-- In a large bowl combine oat flour and baking powder.
+- In a separate bowl, combine the oat flour with cinnamon, baking powder and cinnamon.

 To make the frosting:

-- In a high-powered blender, combine cashews, lemon juice, vanilla, milk, and dates until smooth.
+- In a high-powered blender, combine all ingredients and puree until creamy and smooth.

 - Let the frosting chill in the refrigerator until you’re ready to use.